General Information (Transition to Year 12)

 Late Arrivals and Early Departures

-If arriving at school after 8.10am (in the case of students in Years 5-12) or 8.30am (T-4), students are to report to the Heads of School Foyer with their diary.
-A note will be given, in the diary if applicable, to the student to hand to their teacher on arrival at class.
-If departing from school early, a student should have a note from their parents seeking approval from the Dean of Students or the relevant Head of School.
-This note should be delivered to the Administration Centre or the Heads of School Foyer before Period 1.
-When picking a student up early, parents are to collect the student at the Heads of School Office or the Administration Centre.
+If arriving at school after 8.10am (in the case of students in Years 5-12) or 8.25am (T-4), students are to report to the Attendance window next to the Clinic with their diary.
+A stamp will be given in the diary for the student to show to their teacher on arrival at class.
+If departing from school early, a student should have a note in their diary from their parents seeking approval from the Dean of Students or the relevant Head of School.
+This should be shown to the Administration Centre or the Heads of School Foyer before Period 1.
+When picking a student up early, parents are to collect the student at the Heads of School Office or the Administration Centre to be signed out.
 For students in Years T to 6 a note will be given to the parent to take to the class teacher before the student is dismissed.

 The Senior Cafeteria and the Junior Canteen operate for the benefit of all students.
 A variety of food and drinks, as well as limited sweets, are available.
 Both the Senior Cafeteria and the Junior Canteen are open at recess and lunchtime.
 An online facility called Flexischools is available for parents to order their child’s recess and lunch.